hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

    >  **Note**: When the auto device subscription is not is not supported or not enabled for the type of device you use, you need to manually apply a subscription key.

    * `Remove-HPEGLDeviceSubscription`: to detach devices from a subscription key.

+# Summary

+You now have the necessary knowledge to begin testing the new library for the HPE GreenLake platform.
+By doing so, you can experience increased productivity and efficiency while minimizing costs and the risk of human error.
+Furthermore, this library can also help you adapt to growth, automate tasks, and more.

+If you encounter any questions, opinions, or problems during your testing, it's highly recommended that you [report](https://github.com/HewlettPackard/POSH-HPEGreenLake/issues) them on the library’s GitHub page.
+This can help improve the library and potentially benefit other users who may be facing similar issues.

+# Want more?

+* HPE GreenLake Developer Portal: https://developer.greenlake.hpe.com/
+* Learn more about the HPE GreenLake Edge to Cloud Platform in the user guide at https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us